craigmckeachie/react-course/concepts/22-ReactRedux.md

 });
 ```

-### Inside Provider

-How does the wrapped component get access to the store?

-- The Provider puts it in the React context.

-## Demo
+### Demo of How Connect Works

-In this demos we are going to:
+In this demo we are going to:

 1. Use the redux demo code from the previous concept chapter on Redux shown below:
    - commenting out the last lines that manually dispatch actions (because there is no UI yet)